* Dollar drops against basket after modest recovery

 That suggested the central bank will continue to pursue a gradual approach to raising rates but could hasten the pace if inflation accelerates.

-Bitcoin was down almost 5 percent on the Bitstamp exchange at around $14,430, having lost more than a quarter of its value since hitting record highs in mid-December.
-(Reporting by Jemima Kelly; Additional reporting by Shinichi Saoshiro in Tokyo; editing by John Stonestreet)
+Bitcoin was down about 4 percent on the Bitstamp exchange at around $14,500, having lost more than a quarter of its value since hitting record highs in mid-December.
+(Reporting by Jemima Kelly; Additional reporting by Shinichi Saoshiro in Tokyo; editing by John Stonestreet and Kevin Liffey)